UniStuttgart-VISUS/megamol/Readme.md

     2. Autogenerate the GUID
 4. Remove instawiz.pl and Readme.md
 5. Add the folder to your local git
+6. Add libraries/dependencies to `CMakeLists.txt`
-6. Implement the content of your plugin
+7. Implement the content of your plugin